-Ancona children ground their understandings in concrete representations, models, and kinesthetic learning activities.
-From storyboarding to engender written and multimedia narratives, to math racks and other manipulatives to construct and communicate strategies for authentic problems, first and second graders build meaning by working with both their hands and their minds.
-New levels of challenge present themselves in third and fourth grades, where students tackle more and more complex problems that require higher order thinking and greater organization.
-Working together, teachers from all subject areas create an enriched academic program for our elementary students.
+In the Primary grades, teachers from all subject areas work collaboratively to create an enriched academic program for our elementary students and students ground their understanding in concrete representations, models, and kinesthetic learning activities.
+From storyboarding to engender written and multimedia narratives, to math racks and other manipulatives to construct and communicate strategies for authentic problem-solving, first and second graders build meaning by working with both their hands and their minds.
+New challenges present themselves in third and fourth grades, when students tackle more complex problems that require higher order thinking and greater organization.

-Our classrooms are designed to allow individuals, partners, or small informal groups to work together on a variety of activities in different subjects simultaneously.
+Primary classrooms are thoughtfully designed to allow individuals, partners, or small informal groups to work together on a variety of activities in different subjects simultaneously.
 In some cases, students are assigned certain activities, but much of the time students choose activities themselves.
-Students learn to organize their time and to complete academic assignments or projects responsibly.
-The collaborative, critical thinking and creative problem solving skills they learn in this process prepare students to participate in the intellectual and social environment of the 21st Century.
+They learn to organize their time and to complete academic assignments or projects responsibly.
+The collaborative, critical thinking, and creative problem solving skills they learn in this process prepare them to participate in real-world intellectual and social environments.

 To achieve the rigorous curriculum presented at Ancona’s elementary level, teachers direct students toward challenging work that supports a high degree of competence and reflects an expectation to strive for excellence.
 As a result, students become proficient in basic skills and concepts as a foundation for their future academic success and meaningful participation in our society.